 - 1. Remove the plastic protective socket cover by pulling it straight up.
 Be sure not to damage any of the pins inside the socket. - 2.
-Unhook the socket lever by pushing down and away from the socket. - 3.
-Pull the socket lever back and the load plate will lift. - 4.
+Unhook the left socket lever by pushing down and away from the socket. - 3.
+Unhook the right socket lever, this will release the load plate - 4.
+Pull the socket lever back and the load plate will lift. - 5.
 Open the load plate and make sure not to damage any of the pins inside the socket.